Medeba Extreme Outdoor Adventure Camp

 Psalm 121: 1-3

-The appropriateness of Psalm 121 goes beyond the fact that students are hiking in an area with many hills.
 It is hoped that each student begins to realize that, deep down the strength they need, for each day comes from God, whether hiking or when they are back into familiar space.
-This is highlighted through the daily devotions while on the hike.
+This is highlighted through the daily devotions while at the camp.

-Orienteering skills are developed through map reading.
 Every day, new student leaders are selected to practice their skills in directing the group.
-Perseverance and endurance are developed on the hike.
+Perseverance and endurance are developed each day.

 One of the student devotion verses has dealt with Joshua leading the Israelites out of the wilderness.